Close Menu

 “When you are listening to the Word of God and believe it is sufficient to change you, powerful things can happen.”

 The rest and time to focus on personal development proved valuable to Mark Zacharias (Jr., FL).
 “I have enjoyed the many spiritual, philosophical, and theological conversations with friends that were prompted by several of the messages,” he shared.
-Mark attended the men’s afternoon breakout session with Chris Phillips, director of Selah International Counseling Ministries (SICM).
+Mark attended the men’s afternoon breakout session with Chris Philips, director of Selah International Counseling Ministries (SICM).
 “Philips did an excellent job defining masculinity and inspiring us men to strive to be courageous in the midst of a confused world.”

 “It was quite special seeing my dad preach,” said seminary student John Van Gelderen (MI), son of the visiting evangelist, Dr. John Van Gelderen (Manchester, MI)..
 “I grew up hearing him preach, so seeing him preach at the College I’ve been attending felt like a full circle moment.”
 With his mother also present, John appreciated spending Bible Conference with his parents.
 “It was really special spending time with them.”